Welcome to M.S. in Counseling, Option in School Psychology

-The Master of Science Degree in Counseling, Option in School Psychology, is designed for graduate students who plan to work as school psychologists who will focus on the psychoeducational development of individuals from birth to age 21, their abilities and potentialities, biological, emotional, behavioral, and cultural factors that influence the learning process.
+The mission of the School Psychology Program at Cal State LA is to facilitate complete access to the schooling process for ALL children, youth, and their families with recognition of their diverse, multicultural and linguistic backgrounds.
+The Master of Science Degree in Counseling, Option in School Psychology is designed for graduate students who plan to work as school psychologists who will focus on the psychoeducational development of individuals from birth to age 21, their abilities and potentialities, biological, emotional, behavioral, and cultural factors that influence the learning process.
 Candidates who earn the master’s degree with this option also qualify for the Pupil Personnel Services credential with Advanced Specialization in School Psychology and Advanced Specialization in Child Welfare and Attendance Services.

-The M.S. in Counseling option in School Psychology is accredited by the National Association of School Psychologists, the National Council for Accreditation of Teacher Education, and the California Commission on Teacher Credentialing.
+The M.S. in Counseling, option in School Psychology is approved by the National Association of School Psychologists and accredited by the Council for the Accreditation of Educator Preparation and the California Commission on Teacher Credentialing.

-In addition to University requirements for amdission to graduate study, students:
+In addition to University requirements for admission to graduate study, students:

 - must have a 2.75 GPA in the last 60 semester units or 90 quarter units attempted

-- complete an undergraduate level statistics class (can be completed the summer prior to enrollment or during first year in the program)
+- must complete an undergraduate level inferential statistics class (must be completed prior to students' second year in the program)